unilaiva/unilaiva-songbook/README.md

 on an A4 sized paper.
 They are defined in files named `printout_template_*.context` and are to be inputted to *ConTeXt* program, which needs to be installed on the system.
-They operate on a previously compiled `unilaiva-songbook.pdf` file.
+They operate on a previously compiled `unilaiva-songbook_A5.pdf` file.
 See comments in the beginning of each such file.
 If the compilation script finds the `context` binary, it will by default process these too, and use them as templates to create similar printouts of the two-booklet version of the songbook as well.